 We hope that you will join us in our efforts, be it by sharing your or your family’s story, contributing to our projects, becoming an ally, joining our team, or helping us spread the word.
 Together, we believe we can accomplish something incredibly meaningful.

 Julia H. is a Chinese-Vietnamese American from the San Francisco Bay Area, and she is also the daughter of Vietnamese Boat People refugees who immigrated to the U.S. in the early 1980s.
 Ha recently graduated with a M.A.
-Ed. degree in Equity and Social Justice in Education from San Francisco State University (SFSU), where she created a genocide education curriculum for high school students for her thesis.
+Ed. degree in Equity and Social Justice in Education from San Francisco State University (SFSU), where for her thesis, she created a genocide education curriculum for high school students.
 She received her B.A. from University of California, San Diego (UCSD), where she majored in History: War, Revolution, and Social Change.
-Her education and work in the social justice field have inspired her to try and find more ways to share and highlight the diverse and often neglected voices, experiences, and histories of underrepresented communities, namely that of Southeast Asians and Southeast Asian Americans.
+Her education and work in the social justice field have inspired her to try and find more ways to share and highlight the diverse and often neglected voices, experiences, and histories of underrepresented communities, namely that of the Southeast Asian diaspora.

 Tammy T. is a Chinese-Vietnamese American whose parents are both Vietnamese Boat People refugees.
 Originally from the East Coast, Tammy moved to the San Francisco Bay Area to attend the Academy of Art University for Art History and Fine Arts.
 It was during her college years where she reconnected with Julia and began studying about her family's history.
-She now studies at George Mason University, where she is pursuing a M.A History of Art.
-When she is not working or studying, one would find her at cafes, plant shops, or in her room devouring Netflix.
+She recently graduated from George Mason University with a Master's in History of Art.
+She currently works for Georgetown University Law Library by day and by night, she is an adjunct at Northern Virginia Community College.
+When she is not working or studying, one would find her at cafes, plant shops, or roaming around the museums and galleries in D.C.
 Along with Julia, Tammy oversees the creative aspects of the website and the book’s storyboards.

 Jenny N. is a Vietnamese-American who is sprinkled with a bit of Caucasian on her mother's side.
 Her parents are both Vietnamese Boat People who immigrated to Virginia, where they still reside.
 A graduate from George Mason University with a B.A. in English, J.N. discovered PYD when Tammy, an old family friend, reconnected with her.
 It was through their conversations that Jenny realized the support a project like this could build for Boat People.
 Currently Jenny is PYD's Editorial Coordinator and assists in PR networking.
 In her spare time, you'll find Jenny checking off her bucket list by traveling, eating, and shopping in new places.
 She's constantly devouring books and aspires to write a novel one day.